peteroupc/MailLib/docs/PeterO.Mail.MediaType.md

 <b>Returns:</b>

-True if this is a multipart media type; otherwise, false..
+True if this is a multipart media type; otherwise, false.

 ### IsText